brechtm/rinohtype/DEVELOPING.rst

     environment.

 ``check``
-    Performs various using distutils_ and check-manifest_ to see whether
+    Performs various checks using distutils_ and check-manifest_ to see whether

     - the package's meta-data is not missing any parts,
     - the package's long description is valid reStructuredText, and